idtx314/mill_controller/README.md

 7. Press the upper marker holder against the side of the lower marker holder so that the sharpie is held vertically, and then tighten the screw on the upper marker holder to secure it in place.

+### Sections Unwritten
+Launch files and arguments
+    The limits of the input ranges will correspond to the working material's dimensions on the x and y axes, with those dimensions also being possible launch arguments.
+    Explain main launch file and available arguments for changing.
 Input method options notes
 Function and Node Notes
     Using the black_box node?
-Maybe just add to node explanations Launch files and arguments
+Maybe just add to node explanations
-    The limits of the input ranges will correspond to the working material's dimensions on the x and y axes, with those dimensions also being possible launch arguments.
-    Explain main launch file and available arguments for changing.

-Known bugs
+### Known bugs
-    Occupancy messages don't have reliable dimensions.
+* Occupancy messages don't have reliable dimensions.
 The dimensions are based on the octomap, which automatically limits its own dimensions to the smallest dimensions that will fit the point cloud input.
-    Occupancy messages don't actually have all the unoccupied points.
+* Occupancy messages don't actually have all the unoccupied points.
 Related!
-    Camera driver is unreliable.
+* Camera driver is unreliable.
 Have to disconnect between calibration and running.
-    Currently the camera is viewing the workspace upside down compared to how the trajectory is processed.
+* Currently the camera is viewing the workspace upside down compared to how the trajectory is processed.
 This can be worked around by rotating the corners to match the workspace orientation, as demonstrated in the [An Example Run in Video] section's calibration demo.

+### References
+This section should contain both references to Ahalya's research from the introduction and to 3rd party libraries and packages used in creating the project.